-The Board is involved in a number of ongoing valuation appeals.
-Some of these valuations have been referred to the Land Tribunal for Scotland and their outcomes may potentially impact on other Valuation Joint Boards and local authorities.
-The Board expects that it will incur additional expenditure in legal costs as a consequence of these appeals, however neither the value nor the timing of these costs can be reliably estimated at this time.
+Number of Appeals: Voluminous numbers of appeals have been received in connection with the pandemic with the possibility of additional expenditure in legal costs as a consequence of these appeals.
+However, neither the value nor the timing of these costs can be reliably estimated at this time as legislation drafted by the Scottish Government to assist in dealing with such appeals has yet to be implemented.
 Accordingly, the Board recognises that a contingent liability may exist in respect of potential costs arising from these appeals.